 Fred Olsen take care to ensure singles continue to have great holidays, they have a section on it.
 Click here.

-I like the term new found friends, because that is what cruising is about whether you are single or in a group.
+I like the term new found friend because that is what cruising is about whether you are single or in a group.
 It just seems harder when you are single, until you step on the ship.
 The first evening, at dinner you will sit with others at a table and instantly make friends.
 That happens to all cruisers, but if you are single there is just a little help.

 Just as the waiters and kitchen will know your dietary requirements if they have been informed, they will know who is cruising alone and there will be opportunities to meet and sit with other cruisers.
 It is a choice, you are in control, but you may as well sit with someone, there may be other singles amongst them.

-There are some meet ups for singles arranged in the daily programme, and whilst that might seem a stretch, it will soon feel like a mustn’t miss.
+There are some meet-ups for singles arranged in the daily programme, and whilst that might seem a stretch, it will soon feel like a mustn’t-miss.
 In the evenings, when the dancing starts, Fred Olsen still have dance hosts.
 There are normally four on most ships and they are there to dance and will.
 If asked you can say no, but you are just naturally included.

-So, Fred’s fleet of smaller-sized, more intimate ships might be the perfect choice for single travellers where the warm, sociable atmosphere will just mean you are on holiday like the others who may have partners.
-You will find new-found friends in like-minded travellers for a truly memorable and enjoyable experience whether you stay in touch afterwards or not.
+So, Fred’s fleet of smaller-sized, more intimate ships might be the perfect choice for single travelers where the warm, sociable atmosphere will just mean you are on holiday like the others who may have partners.
+You will find new friends in like-minded travelers for a truly memorable and enjoyable experience whether you stay in touch afterwards or not.
 Fred Olsen also understands that it’s often difficult to find a holiday for one without huge single supplements and charges.
 They offer some fantastic ‘no single supplement’ deals on a wide selection of stunning cruise holidays and room grades in 2017 & 2018 offering solo travellers the chance to visit breathtaking destinations in Norway, the Mediterranean, the Canaries, the UK and many more in the space and comfort of a twin room at no extra cost.

 I have been looking at the cruises they list when talking about Singles Cruises and Christmas and New Year both seem to feature.

-SAGA have a wide section of Singles Holidays.
+SAGA has a wide section of Singles Holidays.
 Look at the holiday choices on their page mid page menu and click either the last option far right which is Singles Holidays (Click here and we have done it for you if the old search link still works) Or you can click Special Interests, then the sub-menu Solo Traveller.
 The results seem to be the same.
-They then offer Hotels and land based holidays as well as cruises.
-The Queens Hotel in Dorset is one of a few that is exclusively for solo travellers.
+They then offer Hotels and land-based holidays as well as cruises.
+The Queens Hotel in Dorset is one of a few that is exclusively for solo travelers.
 There is a long list of Hotels that seems to come first, that may make you think you will never find a cruise there.
 To be honest, almost every cruise will have singles on, but SAGA does feature some cruises.
 It is not that they are just for singles.
 If you go in via the Singles banner, the prices they show are automatically for a Solo Traveller.
 The Islands Of the Aegean is one they currently feature.
 Use this link or if it fails, on the menu look far right for Singles/ single Holidays.